shashidharjavaji/Questioning/README.md

 - Coherence: 3.0/5
 - Diversity: 3.0/5

-## Key Findings
-The AI-generated questions demonstrated strong relevance and coherence, with particularly high scores in connecting to the core concept.
-However, the disparity between AI evaluation scores and human validation suggests potential areas for refinement in the question generation process.

 ## Contact Information

 For inquiries or further information, please contact shashi ( sjavaji@stevens.edu ).